 How are release limit amounts determined?

 Not everyone’s release limit is the same.
-For example, having a better financial track record could mean also having amount of instantly available funds.
+For example, having a better financial track record could mean also having a higher amount of instantly available funds.
 Securing a higher release limit is dependent on your relationship with your financial institution, including the amount of time you’ve banked with them, average deposit amount, the status of your existing accounts and your overall banking behaviour.

 What is a debit spending limit?